nikitavoloboev/data/docs/focusing/focusing.md

 ## Focusing on what's important

-I use [2Do](../macOS/apps/2do.md) as my personal task manager.
-I [schedule events](../macOS/apps/fantastical.md) in my calendar and plan the day/week in context of my tasks & priorities.
+I use [2Do](../macOS/apps/2do.md) as my personal task manager and [Height](https://height.app) as way to prioritize life and other projects .
+I [schedule events](../macOS/apps/fantastical.md) in calendar and plan the day/week in context of my tasks & priorities.

 I work on [ideas](../ideas/ideas.md) I find valuable to me most & make things.